sylcrala/cognitive_sandbox/README.md

 ### Research Potential

-If you're exploring:
+If you're curious about or exploring...

  - Symbolic emergence
  - Social cognition
  - Language evolution
  - Memory formation

-...then this sandbox is the perfect tool, a **petri dish of microculture**.
+...then this sandbox might offer a unique environment; a **petri dish of microculture** in a way.

-It's especially useful for:
- - Cognitive scientists
- - Linguists
- - Symbolic AI researchers
- - Developers curious about non-hardcoded symbolic systems

 ## How to deploy